Tim Tebow: A Failed Experiment for New York Jets

 Al Bello/Getty Images

-The New York Jets (3-3) traded for Tim Tebow last offseason in attempt to boost a sputtering offense and provide a safety net for Mark Sanchez.
-Turmoil and controversy ensued and lingered throughout Jets' training camp and ESPN was there to capture every moment of a seeming ticking time bomb.
+Turmoil and controversy ensued.
+It lingered throughout Jets' training camp and ESPN was there to capture every moment of a seeming ticking time bomb.

 Sanchez has struggled mightily, failing to complete 50 percent of his passes while managing a horrid 70.9 quarterback rating.
 But, despite his gleaming inconsistency, Mark Sanchez is the best quarterback on the Jets' roster.
 Those who chant for Tebow have been terribly misguided by the so-called "experts," such as ESPN's Skip Bayless.